toddcf/code-snippets/javascript/event-listeners/event-listeners.md

 btn.addEventListener( 'click', respondOnlyOnce );
 ```

-NOTE: `removeEventListener` cannot be used on an anonymous function -- it needs to know which function to remove.
+NOTE: `removeEventListener` cannot be used on an anonymous function -- it needs to be a named function so that JavaScript knows which function to remove.
+QUESTION: It was mentioned earlier that if an arrow function was used to attach the event listener, then the event listener could not be unbinded (removed) later.
+How does this coincide?